 The new airport was built about 22 miles (35 km) northwest of the city, on the European side of Istanbul.
 It was built mainly due to the lack of space for further expansion of the existing Atatürk Airport.
-The aging airport is overloaded, so it has ceased to meet needs and ambitions of the rapidly growing Turkish Airlines.
+The ageing airport is overloaded, so it has ceased to meet the needs and ambitions of the rapidly growing Turkish Airlines.

 Istanbul New Airport.
-Next stages of the expansion.
+Next stages of the expansion

-In the following stages of the airport development, among others, there will be road infrastructure built: two metro lines, a motorway and rapid train.
+In the following stages of the airport development, among others, there will be road infrastructure built: two metro lines, a motorway and a rapid train.
 The railway line will connect Istanbul New Airport with the Sabiha Gokcen Airport on the Anatolian side of the city.

 By 2028, the new airport is going to operate with 6 runways and its annual capacity is estimated at 200 million passengers.
 Is it possible?
 As a comparison – in 2017 the Atatürk Airport reached the result of 64 million passengers.
 The current largest airport in the world – Hartsfield-Jackson International Airport in Atlanta, in 2017 had 104 million passengers passing through its terminal.
 It seems, therefore, that plans for the development of the new airport in Istanbul are very ambitious.
 The New Airport will occupy an area of approximately 76 thousand square kilometres, which (as a comparison) will be larger than the area of Manhattan Island (56 km2).